 Here’s something you can use if you want to work on your team closing out a set (and fighting back).
-It’s a scoring system we’ve used at Midwestern State, and a variation on stuff I’ve seen in other places and have used myself.
+It’s a scoring system we used at Midwestern State, and a variation on stuff I’ve seen in other places, and have used myself.

-In our case we started the scoring at 19-19 for a 6 v 6 game.
+At Midwestern we started the scoring at 19-19 for a 6 v 6 game.
 The sides alternated receiving down balls until one side reached set point.
 When that happens, they serve for set point.
 If they fail to win the point, their score resets to 19.
 Play continues until one side wins on their serve.
-We ran this game by rotation as in this version there is no rotation.
+We ran this game by rotation, as in this version there is no rotation.

 There are a number of potential variations:

 - You could start with a different score.
 You can even use an uneven score if you have unbalanced teams, for example.

 - Make it a regular game by having rallies start with a serve and normal rotation

 - You can incorporate bonus points if there’s something you want to have as a focus, though you would still want the winning point to only come via the service rally.

 - You can use this scoring system for small-sided games, and not just for 6 v 6.

 - A missed serve after a certain point (e.g. 20) could reset that team’s points.
 Be careful with this if you have a general “serve aggressive” approach, though.